Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 - amount of tests: 33
 - amount of passed tests: 33

----

-## Technologies used ##
-- IntelliJ
-- Maven
-- Git
-- GitHub
-- dillinger.io

-## Currently tested with ##

-- open project directory with IntelliJ
-- with JDK 15.0.2

 ## Branches created for Beer Class ##

 - branch name: testBeer